-Handheld GPS devices have been around for over 25 years now.
-If you have one but don’t use it for sailing or if you’d like to use a GPS but don’t want to buy an expensive, dedicated, marine GPS, then this is the article for you.
-I’ll share some of the tips and tricks that I use with my 15-year-old Garmin eTrex H to help me sail better.
+Handheld GPS devices have been around for over 30 years now.
+If you have one but don’t use it for sailing or if you’d like to try using a GPS but don’t want to buy a more expensive, dedicated, marine GPS, then this is the article for you.
+I’ll share some of the tips and tricks that I use with my 20-year-old Garmin eTrex H to help me sail better.
 And I’ll show you free software that you can use to visualize your GPS data.

 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.

 I bought my used GPS many years ago on eBay for $50.
 It’s served me well on many mountaineering trips and it works just as well on the water.
 Don’t fall for the hype that you need a specific type of GPS for each sport or purpose.

 All GPS devices do pretty much the same things.
 Some have extra features that can be convenient for specific activities but they’re not necessary for basic functionality.
 For example, besides the standard features, an automotive GPS can give you turn by turn directions to an address or allow you to find nearby points of interest.
 Besides the standard features, a hiking or running GPS might monitor the rate of your heartbeat and display your rate of ascent in elevation.
 Many popular marine GPS units show your position on a scrolling map and the current water depth as sensed from a hull mounted transducer.